Valentine's Day Word Wall Cards for Preschoolers

 How to Prepare the Word Wall Cards

 Begin by printing two sets of each page using white cardstock.
-Then cut out and laminate each of the cards to protect them and make them last longer.
-To prepare the matching game take one of the sets and separate the pictures from the written words.
+Then, cut out and laminate each card to protect them and make them last longer.
+To prepare for the matching game, take one of the sets and separate the pictures from the written words.

 Where to Place the Cards

-From the beginning of the school year, you are supposed to have the alphabet displayed horizontally across the wall at student’s eye level.
+From the beginning of the school year, you are supposed to display the alphabet horizontally across the wall at students’ eye level.

-Once you introduce each word during circle time, place the Valentine’s Day Word Wall cards under the beginning letter of each word, to help your students identify the beginning letter of each word easily, or ask your students to place the cards themselves, as part of the activity.
+Once you introduce each word during circle time, place the Valentine’s Day Word Wall cards under the beginning letter of each word to help your students identify the beginning letter of each word easily.
+You can also ask your students to place the cards themselves as part of the activity.

 Valentine's Day Word Wall Cards - English and Spanish